SenaThenu/senaverse-blog/clpdfgqe6000009l2f9wnbzo2.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
 <div data-node-type="callout-text">Mr XP is a gender-neutral character.
-I couldn't use Mx since it didn't go well with their name.
-So, I would be using the pronouns they/them throughout this article 🙌!</div>
+I couldn't use Mx since it didn't go well with XP.
+So, I will be using they/them for Mr XP throughout this article 🙌!</div>
 </div>

 ### 💫 How It All Started